 Run Regedt32.exe and locate the following subkey HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ApacheDerby.

-From the Edit menu, select New Key and add a key named Parameters.
+From the Edit menu, select Parameters

-Select the Parameters key, that you have just created.
-From the Edit menu, select New String Value and maintain the following values.
+From the Edit menu, select and maintain the following values.

 Value Name: Application